Smith rallies to beat McIlroy at British Open for 1st major

 Smith is the first Australian to win at St. Andrews since Kel Nagle in 1960, when he topped a rising American star named Arnold Palmer, the people’s choice.

 “The putter went cold on me,” McIlroy said.
 “When both Camerons — especially Smith — went on that run on the back nine, I had to dig deep to make birdies.
-And I just couldn’t.
-I got beaten by the better player this week.
-To go out and shoot 64 to win the Open Championship at St. Andrews is a hell of a showing.
-Hats off to Cam.”

-Under that hat is a mullet the 28-year-old Aussie has been growing for the last few years, and now he has a far greater identity: champion golfer of the year — at St. Andrews, no less.

-He won for the third time this year — most recently The Players Championship — and moves to No. 2 in the world behind Masters champion Scottie Scheffler.
+And I just couldn’t.”

+That left Smith, the 28-year-old Aussie known for his grit and his putting stroke, on the 18th green to be introduced as the “champion golfer of the year.”

 Smith is the first Australian to win the Open since Greg Norman in 1993 at Royal St. George’s.
 Norman was asked not to return this year — there was no indication he was coming — because of his Saudi-funded LIV Golf that has offered millions to attract players like Dustin Johnson and Bryson DeChambeau, major champions who finished in the top 10.